Kreloc/useful-info/android/asus-zenfone-2-worldwide/root-without-wipe.md

 **In the recovery, install the SuperSU update file..**

 *Important: Had trouble installing zip from sideload and external sd card.
 I highly recommend placing the SuperSU update file on your Android's internal memory.*

+---

+## Research

+**SuperSU**

+The su binary was made by Chainfire.
+This user also has an application on the Google Play Store called SuperSU; an application that manages root access for individual apps.

+**update.zip**

+The SuperSU update zip has a very specific structure.
+Every zip installed via recovery (or sideload) must conform to this structure.
+See [forum.xda-developers.com/showthread.php?t=1610121](https://forum.xda-developers.com/showthread.php?t=1610121).

+**What does it mean to root?**

+"Rooting" a phone means to place the `su` binary and the application that accesses such binary in the /system partition.
+For example, the `su` binary is located at `/system/xbin/su` and the SuperSU application is located at `/system/app/SuperSU/SuperSU.apk`.

+**What did I do to your phone?**

+The instructions above took advantage of an exploit in the firmware.
+Please correct me if I'm wrong, but I believe that we put our custom recovery into RAM by overwriting an active program called `logcat`.
+I have an idea of how this is possible but I will refrain from mentioning it here until I verify my suspicision.

+**What about other methods?
+Like the ones that remove my data?**

+A lot of other methods use a custom ROM with SuperSU built into itself.
+The user would flash the rom to the device which will overwrite everything.
+Instead, we can use an exploit that allows us to modify the current rom.

+According to some sources, it should never be possible to modify/view the rom (and its files) if the bootloader is locked.
+Every phone is going to come with a locked bootloader for security reasons; outsiders would not be able to access your data without your permission.